c8888/ChernRetrieval/README.md

 # ChernRetrieval
-A program to calculate Chern numbers in tight-binding BEC systems based on the information of the TOF image.
+A program to calculate Chern numbers in  BEC systems based on the information of the TOF image.